minnahuang11/FinLLM-Leaderboard/docs/source/tutorials/benchmark_zeroshot_api_guide.rst

 4. Add all the code to one file called ``zero_shot.py``.
 5. Run ``python zero_shot.py``

-Notes taht you can refer back to later
+Notes that you can refer back to later
 --------------------------------------

 - **Zero-shot** means that you prompt a model with just the question and no examples.